Tours Sitemap Accessibility Skiptocontent Search

 To change the size of the text on the screen, do one of the following:

-Using Firefox: go to the View menu, select Text Size and then either Increase by hitting the keyboard keys: Ctrl and + (Control & + sign), Decrease by hitting Ctrl and - (Control & minus sign) or Normal size by hitting Ctrl and 0 (Control & - sign).
+Using Firefox: go to the View menu, select Text Size and then either Increase by hitting the keyboard keys: Ctrl and + (Control and the pluse sign); Decrease by hitting Ctrl and - (Control and the minus sign).
+To return to normal size press Ctrl and 0 (Control and zero at the same time).

 Using Apple Safari: click on View, the select either: Make Text Bigger, Make Text Normal Size, Make Text Smaller.
 Also you can click on the small letter A on the menu bar to make text smaller, or click on the bigger A to make it bigger.